germanking6/TC3004/README.md

-# Pre - production
+# Desarrollo

-Aqui va a ir todo lo relacionado a pre procuccion
+Aqui va a ir todo lo relacionado a desarrollo